Appointments Booking - Setup Step 1 - Create a Calendar

 With a successfully created calendar the next step is to create a new form for customers to enter their details after selecting time slots on the calendar.

-More information about the Appointments Booking Plugin
+More information about the Appointment Booking Calendar plugin for WordPress

 Other WordPress products can be found at CreativeMinds WordPress Store